Farm Product Prices Survey (FPPS)

 Revisions and seasonal adjustment

+Revisions are made to prices obtained through administrative data whenever better data becomes available.
 Every five years when intercensal revisions are made, further revisions are done if necessary to correct any conceptual differences or inconsistencies in the price series.

 No direct measures of the margin of error in the estimates can be calculated.
 The quality of the estimates can be inferred from analysis of revisions and from a subjective assessment of the data sources and methodology used in the preparation of the estimates.

 Every effort is made to ensure that administrative data are conceptually correct for the use to which they are put.
 Users should be aware that administrative data are generally compiled for an organization's own needs, and not for survey purposes.
 Any anomalies or inconsistencies detected are verified with the source, and where necessary, adjustments are made to reconcile data with the conceptual framework of our series.
 The administrative agencies used are considered to be the best source available, and data received from them is judged to be of very good quality, even in those circumstances where adjustments have been made.
+Much price data come from the accounting departments of various marketing agencies, and are originally used to issue cheques to producers, are audited, and so quality is deemed to be excellent.